jgooly/machine-learning-project/README.md

 training <- training[, which(col.na < nrow(training)*.85)]
 ```

-We have reduced the number of variables to 54.
-On to model creation...
+We have reduced the number of variables to 54 from 160.

 ## Model Creation and Cross Validation
 I will start with trying to fit a random forest model to the training set.
 Originally, I tried using the caret package but the algorithm took too long to run.
 After switching to the randomForest package, the model took less than 1 minute.